 Why Sugar Is Kryptonite for ADHD Brains

-Following an ADHD diet rich in protein and vitamins can help control symptoms of attention deficit.
-But only if you avoid sugar, artifical flavors, and common allergens as well.
+Following an ADHD nutrition plan rich in protein and vitamins can help control symptoms of attention deficit.
+But only if you avoid sugar, artificial flavors, and common allergens as well.

-Deficiencies in certain types of foods can worsen ADHD symptoms in children and adults.
+Deficiencies in certain types of foods can worsen symptoms of attention deficit disorder (ADHD or ADD) in children and adults.
 An ADHD diet that ensures you’re getting adequate levels of the right foods optimizes brain function.

 Protein.
 Foods rich in protein — lean beef, pork, poultry, fish, eggs, beans, nuts, soy, and low-fat dairy products — can have beneficial effects on ADHD symptoms.
 Protein-rich foods are used by the body to make neurotransmitters, the chemicals released by brain cells to communicate with each other.
 Protein can prevent surges in blood sugar, which increase hyperactivity.

 “Because the body makes brain-awakening neurotransmitters when you eat protein, start your day with a breakfast that includes it,” says Laura Stevens, M.S., a nutritionist at Purdue University and author of 12 Effective Ways to Help Your ADD/ADHD Child.
 “Don’t stop there.
 Look for ways to slip in lean protein during the day, as well.”

 Balanced Meals.
 Faye Berger Mitchell, a registered dietician from Bethesda, Maryland, has a nine-year-old daughter who received an ADHD diagnosis two years ago.
 While her daughter takes stimulants to control her ADHD symptoms, Mitchell concluded that a pill is not enough.
 She finds that when her daughter eats a well-balanced diet, including vegetables, complex carbohydrates, fruits, and plenty of protein, her behavior tends to be more consistently under control.